 Former special ed teacher pleads guilty and no-contest to battery charges

-May 11—PRINCETON — A former special education teacher entered a guilty plea and no-contest pleas Wednesday to three counts of battery involving Mercer County students in 2018.
+May 12—PRINCETON — A former special education teacher entered a guilty plea and no-contest pleas Wednesday to three counts of battery involving Mercer County students in 2018.

 As a result of investigations conducted by Detective-Sergeant S. A. Sommers of Mercer County Sherriff's Department, and Cpl.
 Tony Reed of the West Virginia State Police, former Mercer County Special Education Teacher Marlene "Molly" Robinson, 62, of Freeman entered a guilty plea and two no-contest pleas to three counts of battery involving two former students, stemming from charges filed in 2018, according to a statement issued Wednesday by the Mercer County Prosecuting Attorney's Office.